ballerina-platform/ballerina-dev-website/spec/http/spec.md

 ### 5.1.
 Path
 Path params are specified in the resource name itself.
 Path params can be specified in the types of string, int, boolean, decimal and float.
 During the request runtime the respective path segment is matched and cast into param type.
-Users can access it within the resource function, and it is very useful when designing APIs with dynamically changing path segments.
+Users can access it within the resource method, and it is very useful when designing APIs with dynamically changing path segments.

 ### 5.2.
 Query